justmedusty/DionysOS/README.md

 # Meta Progress (🟢 : Done 🟡 : In progress 🔴 : Not yet started)

-🟡Document all functions and explain ideas so that others can read and follow along better 🟡Add locks in all areas where it will be needed 🔴Implement empty placeholder files (RCU,LRU,AHCI,NVME,RB Tree, ext2, etc) 🔴Investigate performance of hash function in hash_table implementation
+🟡Document all functions and explain ideas so that others can read and follow along better.

+🟡Add locks in all areas where it will be needed.

+🔴Implement empty placeholder files (RCU,LRU,AHCI,NVME,RB Tree, ext2, etc).

+🔴Investigate performance of hash function in hash_table implementation.

 # Ideas for arcane syscall names: